fluencelabs/examples/aqua-examples/aqua-ceramic-integration/README.md

 logger_enabled = true

 [module.mounted_binaries]
-ceramic = "/xxx/yyy/.nvm/versions/node/v14.16.0/bin/ceramic"   # <--replace with your path to curl on LOCAL machine
+ceramic = "/xxx/yyy/.nvm/versions/node/v14.16.0/bin/ceramic"   # <--replace with your path to ceramic on LOCAL machine
 ```

 In our case, we are using two local binaries, `curl` and `ceramic` and we need the local path for each binary, which you get with `which curl` and `which ceramic`, respectively. **Make sure you update the binary paths with your paths**.